 Scarborough dates to a 4th-century Roman signal station, one of several on the Yorkshire coast.
 Prominently located on the headland at the cliff top, to warn of approaching hostile vessels, and took advantage of a natural source of fresh water which became known as the “Well of Our Lady” The castle grounds are reputed to be haunted – by three ghosts, among them a Roman soldier.
 English Heritage promises to take you back to these times which a great weekend in August.

 Phone: 01723 372451

-During the school holidays there are also arts, crafts and face painting at Craft Corner, see their website for details of the next events.
+During the school holidays there are also arts and crafts at Craft Corner, see their website for details of the next events.

 Perched high on a cliff, it’s easy to see why the haunting remains of Whitby Abbey were inspiration for Bram Stoker’s gothic tale of ‘Dracula’.
 English Heritage promise to re-enact the famous story this summer over a series of weekends: